wildan-m/test-cicd/README.md

    The application will be accessible at `http://localhost:3000`.

 ## Usage
+- Currently, the CI/CD workflow (`staging.yml`) is in the local `workflows` directory and needs to be moved to `.github/workflows/` to be activated on GitHub.
-- Push changes to the `staging` branch to trigger the CI/CD pipeline defined in `.github/workflows/staging.yml`.
+- Once moved, pushing changes to the `staging` branch will trigger the CI/CD pipeline.
 - The pipeline will check out the repository, build the application, and run the container.

 ## Assumptions